 What is "Best Odds Guaranteed"?

-Best Odds Guaranteed (BOG) is a standard UK horse racing concession that pays your bet at the higher of the price you took and the official Starting Price, if the horse wins.
-If you backed a horse at 4/1 in the morning and it went off at 5/1, BOG pays at 5/1.
-It's offered by most UK high-street bookmakers on UK and Irish racing, typically from a stated point on the morning of the race.
-Eligible meetings, maximum stake and payout, and the start time of the concession vary; check the live terms on each bookmaker's site before assuming BOG applies.
+Backed a horse at 4/1 in the morning, went off at 5/1, BOG pays at 5/1.
+Offered by most UK high-street bookmakers on UK and Irish racing, typically from a stated point on the morning of the race.
+Eligible meetings, maximum stake and payout, and the start time of the concession all vary.
+Check the live terms on each bookmaker's site before assuming BOG applies.

 What is "Non-Runner Money Back"?